Faculty, Staff & Students

 513-556-0351

-Ohio under COVID: Lessons from America’s Heartland in Crisis (University of Michegan Press, 2023), and Black Sociology (Routledge Press, 2015) and is the founder and director of the Minority Health certificate program at the University of Cincinnati.
+Dr. Edward V. Wallace, author of Disparities in Urban Health: The Wounds of Policies and Legal Doctrines, co-editor of Ohio under COVID: Lessons from America’s Heartland in Crisis (University of Michegan Press, 2023), and Black Sociology (Routledge Press, 2015) and is the founder and director of the Minority Health certificate program at the University of Cincinnati.
 Dr. Wallace specializes in racial and ethnic health disparities, health equity, and minority health in the Department of Africana Studies and an affiliate faculty within the College of Medicine at the University of Cincinnati.
 Dr. Wallace has extensive research experience working with vulnerable populations and has been involved in the development, implementation, and evaluation of several minority health initiatives.
-Dr. Wallace has received the Urban Health Research Award, Spirit of Excellence Award, Faculty Excellence Award and has published numerous peer-reviewed articles and book chapters while at the University of Cincinnati.
-Dr. Wallace received his training from The State University of New York College at Cortland, The University of Massachusetts at Amherst, School of Public Health, and University of Alabama, School of Public Health.
+Dr. Wallace has received the Urban Health Research Award, Spirit of Excellence Award, Faculty Excellence Award and has published numerous books, peer-reviewed articles, and book chapters while at the University of Cincinnati.
+As a Public Health expert Dr. Wallace has been invitied to speak locally and nationally with several media outlets:

 Headshot of Guy-Lucien Whembolua